Aunt of woman in laundry chute death questions police work after RCMP review

 Police said evidence did not point to someone being criminally responsible for her death.

-The report said the investigation did not meet professional standards, and it made 14 recommendations to improve how officers deal with similar cases.
+The report, saying the probe did not meet professional standards, made 14 recommendations to improve how officers deal with similar cases.

+An inquest heard it was more than 60 hours before police were called about Machiskinic's death and more than a year before they issued a public appeal for information about two men shown on surveillance video with someone who appeared to be Machiskinic.

+The RCMP report says the initial delay presented police with "exceptional challenges" and resulted in a chain reaction that prevented them from securing scenes and from immediately interviewing witnesses.

 Top Video